Adaptive $Q$-Aid for Conditional Supervised Learning in Offline Reinforcement Learning: Abstract

 \section{Abstract}

-Offline reinforcement learning (RL) has seen notable advancements through return-conditioned supervised learning (RCSL) and value-based methods, yet each approach comes with its own set of practical challenges.
-Addressing these, we propose Value-Aided Conditional Supervised Learning (VCS), a method that effectively synergizes the stability of RCSL with the stitching ability of value-based methods.
-Based on the Neural Tangent Kernel analysis to discern instances where value function may not lead to stable stitching, VCS injects the value aid into the RCSL's loss function dynamically according to the trajectory return.
-Our empirical studies reveal that VCS not only significantly outperforms both RCSL and value-based methods but also consistently achieves, or often surpasses, the highest trajectory returns across diverse offline RL benchmarks.
-This breakthrough in VCS paves new paths in offline RL, pushing the limits of what can be achieved and fostering further innovations.
+Offline reinforcement learning (RL) has progressed with return-conditioned supervised learning (RCSL), but its lack of stitching ability remains a limitation.
+We introduce $Q$-Aided Conditional Supervised Learning (QCS), which effectively combines the stability of RCSL with the stitching capability of $Q$-functions.
+By analyzing $Q$-function over-generalization, which impairs stable stitching, QCS adaptively integrates $Q$-aid into RCSL's loss function based on trajectory return.
+Empirical results show that QCS significantly outperforms RCSL and value-based methods, consistently achieving or exceeding the maximum trajectory returns across diverse offline RL benchmarks.
+The project page is available at \url{https://beanie00.com/publications/qcs}.